-The lawyers at Young & Newsom, PC have represented individuals and families who have suffered the life-changing events of suffering a catastrophic injury or losing a loved one because of negligence by another person or a company.
+The lawyers at Young Firm PC have represented individuals and families who have suffered the life-changing events of suffering a catastrophic injury or losing a loved one because of negligence by another person or a company.
 We are compassionate, responsive, and innovative in seeking appropriate results for your injuries.
-Tim Newsom became Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization in 1997, his first year of eligibility.

 Personal injury claims require an in-depth understanding of the legal issues, medical damages, and life care needs to fully evaluate the extent of financial damages.
 Our firm’s lawyers have more than 40 years combined years of experience and the necessary legal and financial resources to maximize a financial settlement to recover your damages when you have been injured in a collision caused by the kind of careless behavior.